wrode/Blog/_posts/2016-05-29-Blockchain.md

 ![Consequences for society]({{ site.url }}/assets/images/ConsequencesForSociety.jpg)

 For societies to function, there needs to be a common agreement about some of the more important subjects.
-An obvious place to start, is agreeing about the rules of the society (aka laws).
+An obvious place to start, is agreeing about the rules of the society (also known as laws).

-- One such rule is allowing individuals to enter into binding agreements with eachother.
-- Another rule is whether people in the society *can* own things at all.
-This may seem like a no brainer, but its not actually a given, take some of the hippy [communes](https://en.wikipedia.org/wiki/Commune) as an example.

 #### Agreeing about agreements

-As mentioned above, a society may agree that individuals are allowed to enter into bindings agreements with one another.
+One of these laws may be to allow people to enter into bindings agreements with one another.
 This agreement exists in most modern societies, but it is not without restrictions.
-Individuals can not enter into *any* binding agreement that they wish, the agreement about agreements specifies what is allowed, and what is not allowed to enter into binding agreements about.
-Minimum wage is one of these specifications - you are not allowed to agree to work for an hourly wage which is less than X.
+People can not enter into *any* binding agreement they wish.
+The agreement about agreements specifies what is allowed and what is not allowed to enter into binding agreements about.

+This rule defines what members of the society *can* make agreements about, and what process to follow if an agreement is not being upheld.
+Essentially, an agreement about how to handle agreements.

+Minimum wage is an example of one of these restrictions - you are not allowed to agree to work for an hourly wage which is less than the agreed upon minimum.

-This is essentially society agreeing about agreements, but is most commonly refered to as contract law.
-In societies today you have a central authority for documenting, updating and enforcing the agreement about agreements.
+The agreement about agreements is know as contract law.
+Modern societies have a central authority for documenting, updating and enforcing the contract law.
 This is the legislative branch of the government.
-If there is a dispute about a particular signed agreement, then you can take this agreement to the authority, who in turn chooses what to do about the dispute (aka going to court).
+If there is a dispute about an agreement, then you can take this agreement to the authority, who in turn chooses what to do about the dispute (aka going to court).

-(underline the importance of society agreeing about this.)

 #### Ownership

+Another rule is whether people in the society *can* own things at all.
+This may seem like a no brainer, but its not actually a given, take some of the hippy [communes](https://en.wikipedia.org/wiki/Commune) as an example.

 Once you have established the agreement that individuals can own things, the next step is to make sure there is agreement about who owns what.
 For some things, such as the personal property which I wear - it´s pretty clear.
 If I make some sandals out of hemp, they are either on my feet or in my apartment.
 It is also not the end of the world if I happened to lose them.
 Likewise, it sucks to lose other pieces of clothing, my wallet, my playstation controller etc. But again, it´s not the end of the world, life goes on.